nordstream3/FOC/README.md

 After installation, use the VESC Tool to configure the motor controller according to your specific motor and application requirements.

 ## Contributions
-Contributions to the watt@FOC project are welcome and encouraged.
+Contributions to The KING project are welcome and encouraged.
 If you have any suggestions or improvements, please open an issue or a pull request on the GitHub repository.

 ## Donate
 If you find this project useful and would like to support bread-and-butter for very time consuming development and maintenance, you can [donate 1$](https://www.paypal.com/donate/?business=R5QUC7RNEPKDC&no_recurring=0&item_name=A+small+but+important+contribution+for+Development+and+Maintenance.+Thank+You+very+much.&currency_code=USD) to the creator via [PayPal](https://www.paypal.com/donate/?business=R5QUC7RNEPKDC&no_recurring=0&item_name=A+small+but+important+contribution+for+Development+and+Maintenance.+Thank+You+very+much.&currency_code=USD).